 The new and developing port is only minutes away from the city center by car, coach or water taxi.

-Nearest airport: Cardiff International Airport - 16 kilometres
+Nearest airport: Cardiff International Airport - 16 kilometers

-Nearest train station: Cardiff Central - 1.5 kilometres
+Nearest train station: Cardiff Central - 1.5 kilometers

 Distance to Cardiff City center - 1.5 kilometers